OpenVidu/openvidu-pro-clustering/docs/OpenStack_Guidelines.md

 Keep going with the rest of the instances.

-**Note**: floating IP does not necesarily means open to the Internet.
+**Note**: floating IP does not necessarily means open to the Internet.
 Could be an IP class C within your local network.

 ## Running Ansible